CryptoPrimer

 Like most things in life, our current financial system is a double-edged sword.

-Before we get rolling, check out our Blockchain piece for a quick and easy primer on the technology behind DeFi.
+Before we get rolling, check out our Blockchain investments piece for a quick and easy primer on the technology behind DeFi.

 Okay, back to my very original sword analogy.